CoilSeb/AsteroidsWorkshop/Workshop_Markdown.md

 * Now we will do the same for the `Player` node
 * Click on the `Player` node in the scene
 * Find the `Collision` property in the `Inspector` tab
-* Click on the three vertical dots next to the `Layers` and `Masks` sections to change the layer to `Player` and turn off all masks
+* Click on the three vertical dots next to the `Layers` and `Masks` sections to change the layer to `Player` and set the mask to `Asteroids`
-* Finally, go through all your asteroids and change their layers to `Asteroids` and masks to `Player`
+* Finally, go through all your asteroids and change their layers to `Asteroids` and turn off their masks

 ## Shooting
 * First, go through all your asteroids and delete the two lines of code in the `process(delta)` function that destroys the asteroids when you press the `Space` key